-Analysis of the passage reveals that our attention is being directed in a way that invites us to ask questions we would not otherwise think to ask.
-While most of the pairings are obvious, those that are not draw special attention.
-Click the lines with underlining to see an example of pop-up commentary.
-Commentary windows may be dragged around within their space to allow you to continue to view the passage as it was highlighted when the line was clicked.
+Click on the two lines with underlining to see an example of pop-up commentary.
+The commentary windows may be dragged around within their space to allow you to continue to view the passage as it was highlighted when the line was clicked.
 Less commentary means the comment window will be smaller.
 Context specific commentary can be added to any line or bar.

-This version was generated from the above version by simply choosing the side-by-side option in the project editing screen of the Chiasmatron 2000.
+This version was generated from the above version (with underlining) by simply choosing the side-by-side option in the project editing screen of the Chiasmatron 2000.
 Notice how the commentary is aligned next to the matching line of the passage, and that, where there is commentary, the related sections highlight together.

 The look is more tidy when the amount of verse text is roughly similar to the amount of commentary, but this style automatically accomodates a wide range.

-In addition to the customization applied to the single column presentation, I've adjusted the relative column widths of this side-by-side version.
-By default they are equal, but they are here specified to display at 30:70 percent.
+The relative column widths of this side-by-side version have been customized.
+By default they are equal but they are here specified to display at 30:70 percent.

-The relationships between elements become more intuitive with the highlighting and bar arrangements.
 Some of the examples above feature the use of notation, and some do not.
-While this convention may still be utilized, it becomes rather more optional.
+While this convention still has a purpose, it becomes rather more optional with interactive highlighting.
 Depending on your intent, a more streamlined, simple and uncluttered style may at times be preferable.

-More examples are listed at right, including some that are large in scale.
+You'll find more examples listed here, including some that are large in scale.
 One spans six chapters of the book of Daniel (chapters 7-12) and another spans eight in the book of Revelation (chapters 4-11).
 One of the features built into the Chiasmatron 2000 allows for the appending of one project to another, stringing them together as they may be found to be directly related in the larger context.

 You may have noticed that companion elements are usually highlighted in a lighter blue but there are occasions where I've chosen to highlight in the optional green color.
 I'm using the optional color to call attention to the fact that there's something different about how these particular companion elements compare.
-It calls attention to how there is something different about the relationship, perhaps some kind of departure from the pattern established in the context, or perhaps where an additional level of relationship exists beyond what is elsewhere highlighting in the lighter blue.
+It calls attention to how there is something different about the relationship, perhaps some kind of departure from a structural pattern that has been established in the context, or perhaps where an additional level of relationship exists beyond what elsewhere in the context.
 You can assign any meaning you want to the use of a secondary color because no rigid standard has been established with this convention.

-Although a knowledge of html code isn't necessary when presenting the published output from the Chiasmatron 2000, a much wider range of presentations styles is possible if you're familiar with the basics.
-You can look at this page's source code in your browser and each of the frame's source code to see how each is done, and there are many more tips included in the Chiasmatron 2000, on the “Help Tips” screen of in one of the tutorial videos.
+Although a knowledge of html code isn't necessary when presenting the published output from the Chiasmatron 2000, an expanded range of presentation styles is possible if you're familiar with the basics.
+You can look at this page's source code in your browser and each of the frame's source code to see how each is done.
+You'll find many more useful tips included in the Chiasmatron 2000, on the “Help Tips” screen of in one of the tutorial videos.

-None of the presentations are tied to the database that was used to generate them.
-They are completely independent and as such may be distributed across platforms like your own website, intranet, blog and even some forums.
+None of these presentations are tied to the database that was used to generate them.
+They are completely independent, and as such may be distributed across platforms like your own website, intranet, blog and even some forums.
 Or, you can simply leave them right where they go when published, like I did with each of these!

 We are pleased to make the Chiasmatron 2000 available to the small but growing community, offering tiered levels of access, and a free trial.
 To get access to this remarkable utility for your personal use or in an academic setting, contact us at: email@example.com.